bitwarden/help/_articles/login-with-sso/saml-okta.md

 |Disable Outbound Logout Requests|Login with SSO currently **does not** support SLO.
 This option is planned for future development.|
 |Want Authentication Requests Signed|Whether Okta expects SAML requests to be signed.|

+When you're done with the Identity Provider Configuration section, **Save** your work.

 ## Test the configuration

 Once your configuration is complete, test it by navigating to [https://vault.bitwarden.com](https://vault.bitwarden.com){:target="\_blank"} and selecting the **Enterprise Single Sign-On** button:

 {% image /sso/sso-button-lg.png Enterprise Single Sign-On button %}

-Enter the [configured Organization Identifier](#) and select **Log In**.
+Enter the [configured Organization Identifier]({{site.baseurl}}/article/configure-sso-saml/#step-1-enabling-login-with-sso) and select **Log In**.
 If your implementation is successfully configured, you'll be redirected to the Okta login screen:

 {% image sso/cheatsheets/saml-okta/okta-login.png Log in with Okta %}